FraCipolla/c_string/README.md

 Moving from this, we can start built our header in a way that C preprocessor will handle all the declarations.

 ## Start
-First thing first, we need to define our structure:
+First thing first, we need to define our structure.
+Let's create c_string.h and define our structure:
 ```
+#pragma once
 typedef struct s_string {
   char *data;
   size_t size;